Destiny, The Secret Watchers, book five. Owen’s final adventure! http://thesecretwatchers.com/destiny/

 What is your favorite junk food vice?

-You shall hence forth be known as my author buddy with the cast iron stomach!
 What does a typical day look like for you?
 On a typical weekend, what can we find you doing?
 Who are you with?

 Favorite book or film?
 Why?

 Favorite Movie is tricky – because there are so many, though at the moment it would be The Avengers – Joss Whedon.
 Seriously, my writing hero, you might have guessed that huh?

 Book?
 Well, I guess my favorite would be Cyclops by Clive Cussler.
 I think I have read it several times.
 It just stays with me.
 Great tension in the action scenes… even more in the waiting for the action scenes.
 Dirk Pitt Bathtub – is all I’m saying.

 What’s on your reading list right now?

 Soooo much, I’m not sure I’ll get to it all.
 Book four of the Secret Watcher series!
 Haha but also several new books by friends who are authors (or soon will be) some amazing work coming out….
 Keep an eye on Helen Valentina, and Linh Nguyen-Ng.